pacholoamit/chatgpt-prompts/README.md

     <img src="https://img.shields.io/node/v/chatgpt-prompts">
 </p>

 > NOTE: chatgpt-prompts is under active development, most of the features are still experimental and subject to change.
+This library is also featured in the [unofficial NodeJS client](https://github.com/transitive-bullshit/chatgpt-api) for OpenAI's ChatGPT 3 API.

 # 💻 Installation